-Box 15: Case study: Piloting Community Council Offices as One Stop Shops to improve service access and delivery at
+Box 17: Case study: Piloting Community Council Offices as One-Stop Shops to improve service access and delivery in Lesotho

-The One Stop Shop and its service days are part of Government of Lesotho and their donor partners' efforts to support an integrated social protection system and maximize its impact for sustainable poverty reduction.
-The service days, organized periodically, bring hard to reach services and service providers to the community's doorstep.
-Outside of the service days, referrals for these hard-to-get to services will be provided at the One Stop Shops, with the goal of strengthening the referrals network linking local service providers to community members.
+The One-Stop Shop and its service days are part of the Government of Lesotho and their donor partners' efforts to support an integrated social protection system and maximize its impact on sustainable poverty reduction.
+The service days, organized periodically, bring hard-to-reach services and service providers to the community's doorstep.
+Outside of the service days, referrals for these hard-to-reach services will be provided at the One Stop Shops, to strengthen the referrals network linking local service providers to community members.